2023 Dates Coming Soon

 After we transfer to our hotel, we will visit the picturesque open-air market La Boqueria, then the opulent Palau Guell in the Barrio Gotico (Gothic Quarter).
 We will have the evening at leisure.

 The next morning, we’ll meet our local expert guide for who will lead our tour of Barcelona.
 Just down the avenue from our hotel, we’ll see two of Antoni Gaudi’s famous works, Casa Batlló and Casa Milà.
 Next we will tour the outstanding Sagrada Familia.
 We’ll enjoy a casual lunch together, then visit Parc Guell.
 We’ll dine independently tonight and return to our hotel at leisure.

 After breakfast this morning, we’ll transfer to the airport for our flights home.

-Most of our trips draw more single travelers than couples.
+- Most of our trips draw more single travelers than couples.
 When couples do join us, it’s usually because they’re looking forward to interacting with a gay group; if they wanted a holiday by themselves, they wouldn’t have signed up to travel with us.
 Furthermore, the activities included with our trips serve as natural ice-breakers.
 Within a day, you’ll be traveling with friends.
 You don’t need to pay the single supplement if you’re traveling alone.
 We’ll be happy to match you with a roommate.
 Pay the single supplement only if you want a bedroom to yourself.
 For selected trips, including cruises, we will charge half the single supplement if you request a roommate but we can’t match you with someone.

-For answers to your additional questions, please email email@example.com or call 305-294-8174
+- For answers to your additional questions, please email email@example.com or call 305-294-8174